 Time is spent on an exam to determine what is going on as well as a treatment.

 First visit is uaually one hour or longer.

 Once all the needles are in place, the patient rests for 20-30 minutes.
 Most patients experience a relaxing, nap-like state that is both restorative and refreshing.
 Additional Chiropractic visits are usually 20 minutes.
 Additional Acupuncture visits are usually 45 minutes to an hour.

 Not unless the doctor believes you need them.
 This will be determined at your first visit.
 Bring any x-rays you already have.

 Every patient is different and Dr. Shultz or Dr. Craig will discuss this with you, however most patients respond quickly, and within 5 visits, there should be encouraging improvement.

 Will Acupuncture interfere with other treatments?

 No, Acupuncture will not interfere with other treatments.
-It is common to use Acupuncture in conjunction with other forms of medicine (massage, Physical Therapy, Naturopathy, and Western medicine), to achieve our goals.
+It is common to use Acupuncture in conjunction with other forms of medicine (Chiropractic, Massage, Physical Therapy, Naturopathy, and Western medicine), to achieve our goals.
 Acupuncture is also effective in preparing a patient for a procedure or help in recovery from surgery or chemotherapy.